Join | Login

 Section 3: Approaches for Psychotherapy & Clinical Work

-Despite the cacophony of reductionist news media coverage on Palestine and Israel, as well as pervasive cultural antisemitism and Islamophobia, psychologists should not make assumptions about the political orientations of clients based on clients’ ethnic, racial, and religious identities, such that they assume all Jewish clients are pro-Israel and all Arab clients are anti-Israel.
+Despite the cacophony of reductionist news media coverage on Palestine and Israel, as well as pervasive cultural antisemitism and Islamophobia, psychologists should not make assumptions about the political orientations of clients based on clients’ ethnic, racial, and religious identities, such that they assume all Jewish clients are pro-Israel or Zionist or that all Palestinian clients support the actions of Hamas.
 Moreover, not all people of Arab descent or from Palestine are Muslim and not all Israeli people and their descendants are Jewish.
 To combat assumptions and stereotyping, psychotherapists might explore and interrogate their own anti-Muslim, anti-Arab, and anti-Jewish biases in anticipation of difficult conversations with clients around the war, recognizing that we are all taught these things (to different degrees) in our socialization and education.
 As Weber Cannon (1990) helpfully reminds us, taking responsibility for unlearning problematic ideas/ideology is not the same as personally accepting blame for the origination of these ideas, which all precede us.
 Rather, it is about committing to learn otherwise.

 Psychologists can and should wrestle with questions of “broaching” and engage other psychologists and mental health care providers around the ethics of dealing with these kinds of complex, sensitive political and cultural issues in the therapy context, and when training future psychologists (Grzanka, 2020; Grzanka, Gonzalez, & Spanierman, 2019).
 Fortunately, there are many helpful guides and frameworks, even if psychotherapy (as an institution) has much more to do addressing political dynamics between therapists and clients.
 Cultural humility (Buchanan et al., 2020), structural competency (Metzl & Hansen, 2014), and intersectionality-informed feminist multicultural therapy (Adames et al., 2023; French et al., 2020) are some helpful starting points, and all draw upon radical traditions to a greater or lesser extent (e.g., liberation psychology; Comas-Díaz, 2020).
 Something these traditions share is a recognition that information alone is not the key to effective healing.
 Compassionate, culturally affirmative care is dependent upon therapists’ capacity to recognize what they do not know so that they can demonstrate empathy and humility with clients (Buchanan et al., 2020).
 Cultural humility in the therapeutic working alliance then reflects not a need to share the same knowledge or experiences but a sensitivity to the relations of power that result in unequal dynamics in therapy and virtually all domains of social life.

-Just as the violence in Gaza cannot be solved in the classroom alone, it also cannot be solved in the therapy room.
-But by challenging biases, practicing cultural humility, and utilizing interdisciplinary resources, psychotherapists can help their clients address the psychological repercussions of the ongoing and traumatic violence.
+Just as the violence in Gaza and occupied Palestine cannot be solved in the classroom alone, it also cannot be solved in the therapy room.
+But by challenging biases, practicing cultural humility, and utilizing interdisciplinary resources, psychotherapists can help their clients address the psychological repercussions of the ongoing violence and trauma.

-For those psychologists who wish to engage with the political and policy circumstances that contribute to the ongoing violence in Gaza, there may be appropriate times to step out of the office, classroom, and therapy room and engage in more direct policy advocacy.
+For those psychologists who wish to engage in more direct policy, advocacy, and activism against the ongoing violence in Gaza and occupied Palestine, there may be appropriate times to step out of the office, classroom, and therapy room and engage in more direct policy advocacy.
 This next and final section reviews resources and strategies for those applying psychological research and concepts in a policy setting.

 Section 4: Resources of psychologists engaging in policy and advocacy efforts